joshcough/MinecraftPlugins/docs/bukkit.md

 Provides a library for writing server plugins in Scala.
 The plugins are vastly simpler to write than using the original Bukkit API in Java.

+**_Update_** - This project now provides two plugins:

+  * scala-library-plugin-2.10.0-RC5.jar
+  * scala-plugin-api_2.10-0.2.2.jar

+The first plugin provides Scala 2.10.0-RC5, so that plugins that depend on it can have scala on the classpath.

-This is not just providing Scala, but an entire Server Plugin API written in Scala as well that cleans things up very nicely, and allows for writing clean, declarative, immutable, and fun plugins.
+The second is an entire Scala Minecraft Server Plugin API that cleans up the Bukkit API very nicely, and allows for writing clean, declarative, immutable, and fun plugins.

 The source for the project can be found here:
 [https://github.com/joshcough/MinecraftPlugins](https://github.com/joshcough/MinecraftPlugins).

 ## Examples